 Andrew's guest room is perfect for a stay in NOLA.
 It's just a skip away from Magazine Street, and close to the CBD, Quarter and Uptown.
 You have your own private entrance, with a comfy bed, a big and clean bathroom, and fun decor.
 Andrew is an excellent host.
 He knows the city (and its history) like the back of his hand, so make sure you ask him to point you to the local hangouts and sites!!

 Andrew was an exceptional host who went out of his way to make our stay as easy and pleasant as possible.
 He was very accommodating, communicative, and was so kind to make arrangements for us to stay when it wasn't viable with his schedule.
 We flew in for a funeral and he was so amazing and empathetic and really tried his best to make our stay as easy as possible.
 We got detailed instructions for access, check-in/out, internet access, etc. and had no issues.
 His place is impeccably clean and comfortable, and everything was just as advertised.
 I'd give him 6 stars as a host easily!

-College professor and award-winning travel writer for the National Geographic Society with a keen interest in people, history and the travel that brings them together.
+College professor and award-winning travel writer for National Geographic Traveler with a keen interest in people, history and the travel that brings them together.
 I live in one of the older sections of New Orleans in a townhouse built before the Civil War.
 The Lower Garden District is a captivating and charming neighborhood in a city that's gotten by on its looks for longer than it cares to admit.
 Come explore it.